AlexC5102/merge-together/README.md

 # merge-together
-today is Monday
+Today is Monday.
-Todays date is January 13th 2025
+It's also January 13th 2025